DIVERSITY, EQUITY, AND INCLUSION

 b.
 Collaborate with the University of Redlands Office of Campus Diversity & Inclusion and the University-wide Council on Inclusiveness and Diversity to leverage and expand programming and learning opportunities.

-3. Executive Council will donate $10,000 to seed a Delta fund to support Diversity, Equity and Inclusion initiatives, and will seek alumnae donations to build and sustain the fund on an ongoing basis.
+3. Executive Council will donate $10,000 to seed a Delta fund to support DEI initiatives, and will seek Alumnae donations to build and sustain the fund on an ongoing basis.

-4. Seek input from our active and alumnae members through the dissemination of a sorority-wide racial climate survey.
-The results of the survey will be shared and will help guide the activities of the DEI working group.
+4. Executive Council will seek input from our Initiated/Active and Alumnae members through the dissemination of a sorority-wide racial climate survey.
+The results of the survey will be shared and will help guide the activities of the Diversity Working Group.